gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

-In this tutorial, we will show the complete workflow for PyTorch running inside an SGX enclave using Gramine and its features of Secret Provisioning and Protected Files.
+In this tutorial, we will show the complete workflow for PyTorch running inside an SGX enclave using Gramine and its features of Secret Provisioning and Encrypted Files.
 We rely on the new ECDSA/DCAP remote attestation scheme developed by Intel for untrusted cloud environments.

 To run the PyTorch application on a particular SGX platform, the owner of the